OWASP/CheatSheetSeries/cheatsheets/Clickjacking_Defense_Cheat_Sheet.md

 This cheat sheet is focused on providing developer guidance on [Clickjack/UI Redress](https://www.owasp.org/index.php/Clickjacking) attack prevention.

 The most popular way to defend against Clickjacking is to include some sort of "frame-breaking" functionality which prevents other web pages from framing the site you wish to defend.
-This cheat sheet will discuss two methods of implementing frame-breaking: first is X-Frame-Options headers (used if the browser supports the functionality); and second is javascript frame-breaking code.
+This cheat sheet will discuss two methods of implementing frame-breaking: first is X-Frame-Options headers (used if the browser supports the functionality); and second is JavaScript frame-breaking code.

 # Defending with Content Security Policy (CSP) frame-ancestors directive